PLANNING YOUR TRIP

 There are also rest areas every 30-40 miles where truckers stop, and all Walmarts allow sleeping overnight in their parking lots.

 But take advantage of the miles and miles of beautiful national parks we have where you can sleep in the wild like a bear.
 Well... a bear in a campervan.

 ➜ What is the fuel price in Colorado?

 You can check the fuel prices at www.denvergasprices.com

 ➜ What is needed to rent a Kúkú camper?

-You need a valid credit card and a valid drivers license, and you must be over 21 years old to rent with us.
+In order to a rent camper van in Colorado from Kúkú Campers, you will need a valid credit card, a valid driver’s license, and you must be over 21 years old.

 ➜ Do I need an international drivers license?

 If your driving license is in a language other than English (Latin Characters), you will need an International License.

 We need to be able to enter your details into your contract.